yourgotocoder/my-desktop-settings/README.md

 # The philosophy behind my setup
-Configuring a PC for my software engineering need is something I do often enough that I think I should document my process and hopefully I can keep improving my setup.
+Configuring a PC for my software engineering need is something I do often enough that I dont't want to have to do it over and over again, so I think I should document my process and hopefully I can keep improving my setup.

 ## Ubuntu 22.04 (My preferred Operating System)